OctopusDeploy/blog/blog/2021-07/june-community-update/index.md

 ![Community Image](blogimage-community-youtube-2021.png)

-June was a busy month for Octopus Deploy, in this post, I'll share some of the latest content from Octopus Deploy.
+June was a busy month for Octopus Deploy.
+In this post, I share some of our latest content and resources I think you'll find useful.

 ## Webinars

 We held two webinars in June.
 You can see the replays for both below.
-We've also been busy creating a new and [improved Webinar page](https://octopus.com/events) where you can see all of our upcoming webinars and the recordings.
+We've also been busy creating a new and improved [Webinar page](https://octopus.com/events) where you can see our upcoming webinars and the recordings.

 ### What's new in Octopus 2020.6 and 2021.1

-In this webinar, we shared the new features from our first releases of 2021.
+In this webinar, we share the new features from our first two releases of 2021.

 2020.6 is a transition release, as it's the last release of 2020 and the first release of 2021.
-You can read more about this change in this [blog](https://octopus.com/blog/octopus-release-2021-q1).
+You can read more about this in our [2021 Q1 release blog](https://octopus.com/blog/octopus-release-2021-q1).

 In 2020.6 and 2021.1, we added: